-- continuing to develop and make the case for additional efficient, effective, and resilient transport infrastructure across all of the Kāpiti Coast and improving our connectivity to other centres - developing, attracting, and retaining a skilled and competitive workforce, based on an understanding of current and future workforce needs, addressing skills gaps and shortages and facilitating greater connections between businesses, education and training providers and our communities - improving community well-being including providing pathways to higher income jobs and enabling local career progression, supporting our young people / rangātahi with sustainable pathways to employment and further training and encouraging entrepreneurship and innovation.
-Ensuring older people and people with disabilities in our community have the opportunity to contribute their skills and experience in a way that recognises the unique contribution that they can bring as we continue to grow and adapt. - placing greater focus on growing and supporting our partnerships with iwi, business and the community and providing strong leadership and transparency, strengthening communication between groups and building trust.
+- continuing to develop and make the case for additional efficient, effective, and resilient transport infrastructure across all of the Kāpiti Coast and improving our connectivity to other centres. - developing, attracting, and retaining a skilled and competitive workforce, based on an understanding of current and future workforce needs, addressing skills gaps and shortages and facilitating greater connections between businesses, education and training providers and our communities. - improving community well-being including providing pathways to higher income jobs and enabling local career progression, supporting our young people / rangātahi and people with disabilities with sustainable pathways to employment and further training and encouraging entrepreneurship and innovation.
+Ensuring older people in our community have the opportunity to contribute their skills and experience in a way that recognises the unique contribution that they can bring as we continue to grow and adapt. - placing greater focus on growing and supporting our partnerships with iwi, business and the community and providing strong leadership and transparency, strengthening communication between groups and building trust.

 support for key sectors and having a better understanding of their potential for growth and how best to facilitate and support this in partnership with the sector.
-Initial focuses would include sectors such as Tourism and Creative Industries.